 If the VR counselor does not agree with content that the customer is requesting to be included in the IPE, the VR counselor should not sign the IPE, but discuss specific points and problem areas with the customer.

-If, after discussing the concerns with the proposed IPE, the customer and the VR counselor cannot come to an agreement on the content of the IPE, the VR counselor informs the customer of his or her rights, as outlined in the "Can We Talk" brochure.
+If the customer and the VR counselor cannot come to an agreement on the content of the proposed IPE after discussing their concerns, the VR counselor informs the customer of his or her rights as outlined in the "Can We Talk" brochure.
 The VR counselor documents in RHW the date and method the brochure was provided.
-The VR counselor also documents the status of the pending IPE and notifies the VR Supervisor.
-If needed, an Extension of Time for completing the IPE may be necessary.
-Refer to B-503-1: Extension of Time for IPE for more information.
+The VR counselor also documents the status of the pending IPE, and if needed, consults with the VR Supervisor for guidance on how to proceed with the case.
+This consult is for guidance and does not require documentation.
+If needed, an EOT for completing the IPE may be necessary.
+For more information, refer to B-503-1: Extension of Time for IPE.

 …